 The truth about us is that we’re an emotional species - it’s not good enough to know what customers do, we need to know how they feel, what motivates them, and what will push them away.
 The gut is oftentimes even more important than the head when making a purchase.

-One important distinction you need to make early on is whether your persona is a B2C customer, who will be buying for themselves, or a B2B customer that is making a purchase on behalf of the company.
+One important distinction you need to make early on is whether your persona is a B2C customer, who will be buying for themselves, or a B2B customer who is making a purchase on behalf of the company.

 Because they’re buying for themselves, B2C customers will be more receptive to emotional messaging - they’re looking to fulfill their own needs and solve personal problems.
 A B2B client, on the other hand, has responsibility over a budget that needs to be allocated in the most effective and efficient way it can, so the value proposition of your product must be conveyed with that in mind.